Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 That was probably what he was *really* worried about, now that he thought about it.

-“I think I may have a guess as to what’s on our mind, Vemik.
-May I try?”
+"I think I may have a guess as to what’s on our mind, Vemik.
+May I try?"

-“Go ahead.”
+"Go ahead."

-“Your priorities have changed.
-You have much more time to do Given-Man things, but much less to do Vemik things.”
+"Your priorities have changed.
+You have much more time to do Given-Man things, but much less to do Vemik things."

-“Yes,” Vemik sighed, and idly batted at the ground with his tail.
-“But I’m grateful!
-I visit tribes, deliver mail, uh…”
+"Yes," Vemik sighed, and idly batted at the ground with his tail.
+"But I’m grateful!
+I visit tribes, deliver mail, uh…"

-“Screw yourself silly?”
+"Screw yourself silly?"
 Professor’s eyes were gleaming again.

-“Which I’m not complaining about!
+"Which I’m not complaining about!
 But those things take up all my time.
 I wake up, I hunt, I lift, I travel, I visit, and when I’m home in my tribe, I have more than just Singer who needs attention.
 More than just my own son - he’s talking so good now!
 I have *all* the women, and *all* the children.
 I have to teach them all.
 Which I love!
-But…”
+But…"

-“But there’s no time left over to bang on steel, go for walks, write down your findings or sky-think.”
+"But there’s no time left over to bang on steel, go for walks, write down your findings or sky-think."

-“Not much, no. Giving up being Sky-Thinker meant giving up sky-thinking.
-I worried about that before, accepted it, but...I get a little bit of time in the morning, maybe before sleep…”
+"Not much, no. Giving up being Sky-Thinker meant giving up sky-thinking.
+I worried about that before, accepted it, but...I get a little bit of time in the morning, maybe before sleep…"

-“I should point out that Yan found time for steel, even if not as much as you.”
+"I should point out that Yan found time for steel, even if not as much as you."

-“...Yes.
-I think maybe that will come in time, but right now…”
+"...Yes.
+I think maybe that will come in time, but right now…"

-“The Taking is still upon you, the Fire is still there.
-You *can’t* say no, can you?”
+"The Taking is still upon you, the Fire is still there.
+You *can’t* say no, can you?"

-“...No.”
+"...No."
 Vemik admitted.
-“It seems like, all a woman has to do is smile at me and *nothing else* is in my head until I’ve fucked both of us stupid.
+"It seems like, all a woman has to do is smile at me and *nothing else* is in my head until I’ve fucked both of us stupid.
 Only thing that stops me?
 If it would make her man sad.
-Is good thing I am friends with all the men because I worry what I might be tempted to do if I *wasn’t.* It’s...I don’t know how to say.”
+Is good thing I am friends with all the men because I worry what I might be tempted to do if I *wasn’t.* It’s...I don’t know how to say."

 Hurt nodded, and sipped his own tea.
-“You know...the whole Given-Men thing is one of the most *alien* things about your people, from our perspective.
+"You know...the whole Given-Men thing is one of the most *alien* things about your people, from our perspective.
 Most of the time, Humans see a lot of ourselves in your people.
 The Giving though?
 We have nothing like it.
-It’s a hard thing to understand, never mind offer any counsel on.”
+It’s a hard thing to understand, never mind offer any counsel on."

-“What do we seem like, to you?”
+"What do we seem like, to you?"

-“That’s hard to say,” Professor said, stroking his face-hair while he thought.
-“Maybe...there are beats to a human life that have a small echo of it.
+"That’s hard to say," Professor said, stroking his face-hair while he thought.
+"Maybe...there are beats to a human life that have a small echo of it.
 The freedom of young adults leaving home for college.
 Mid-life crises.
 The wild hormonal mood swings of puberty, pregnancy and the menopause...Roll all of those up, crash them into a bull in rut, then throw in a healthy dose of sudden *responsibility* and I think we can start to imagine it.
-But seeing a thing from a distance and actually *living* it are very different.”
+But seeing a thing from a distance and actually *living* it are very different."

-“Yeah.”
+"Yeah."

 Vemik thought that would be what he said, or something like it.
 Humans just...didn’t.
 They grew up more slowly, had time to *think* about growing up.
 Their gods - or god, he wasn’t sure which yet - Took their Givings in other ways.

 Still, it was good that they could still sympathize.
-“It’s a lot to manage, huh?
-But first: are you taking care of *yourself?* You can’t be a good Given-Man if you fall apart.”
+"It’s a lot to manage, huh?
+But first: are you taking care of *yourself?* You can’t be a good Given-Man if you fall apart."

-“I do,” Vemik promised.
-“I eat big and good, I lift every day, hunt every day.
+"I do," Vemik promised.
+"I eat big and good, I lift every day, hunt every day.
 I listen to you and learn when I am lifting, you know.
-While you teach the children.”
+While you teach the children."

-“...From all the way over there?”
+"...From all the way over there?"

 Vemik twitched his ears.
-“I have *good* hearing.
+"I have *good* hearing.
 But yes.
 I just wish...I have time to be a good Given-Man.
 I have time to love and fuck and feed the tribe.
-I just wish I had some time to *think.”*
+I just wish I had some time to *think."*

-“Okay.
+"Okay.
 So, let me ask you, then: are you here to kvetch?
-You do seem to have the time to grouse with me, after all…”
+You do seem to have the time to grouse with me, after all…"

 Vemik didn’t know what those two words meant, but he could guess.
-“That’s true…”
+"That’s true…"

-“So maybe what you *really* need is to learn some time management.
+"So maybe what you *really* need is to learn some time management.
 That, and prioritization.
-Pick what you *really* want to Sky-Think about, and give that all your spare attention.”
+Pick what you *really* want to Sky-Think about, and give that all your spare attention."

-“Hmm.”
+"Hmm."
 Vemik twitched his tail, thinking about that.
-“So, you say I should choose?”
+"So, you say I should choose?"

-“You have long, thirty-hour days here.
+"You have long, thirty-hour days here.
 Lots of time to do a lot of things.
 But you work and play hard, so everyone naps mid-day, and you sleep twice through the night too.
 That gives about eighteen hours awake every busy day, which is a bit more time than we have on Earth.
 Half of your waking time goes to hunting, village-work and self care.
 That leaves you, say, nine hours a day to do everything else.
 So...let’s say you keep just one hour a day to yourself, to do whatever you want.
 No women, no duties, no *nothing.* Just an hour.
-A finger across the sky, right?”
+A finger across the sky, right?"

-“...Yes…?”
+"...Yes…?"

-“So, you have an hour, but *only* an hour.
-Can you forge steel in that hour?”
+"So, you have an hour, but *only* an hour.
+Can you forge steel in that hour?"

-“...No.”
+"...No."
 Vemik hooted a bit sadly.
-“Takes longer than that just to get things *ready.”*
+"Takes longer than that just to get things *ready."*

-“So, like Yan, if you don’t have someone doing all the prep work, you can’t play.”
+"So, like Yan, if you don’t have someone doing all the prep work, you can’t play."

-“Yeah.”
+"Yeah."

-“How do you feel about that?”
+"How do you feel about that?"

-“A little sad.
-Rather do something I can just…pick up.”
+"A little sad.
+Rather do something I can just…pick up."

-“I imagine, yeah.
+"I imagine, yeah.
 So let me ask you this: do you feel you’re still excited by making steel?
 Or is it something you just…*do* now?
 Because it’s what you do?
-Is it still *exciting?* Or, forgive me, is it something you can leave to someone who’s a bit less brilliant than you?”
+Is it still *exciting?* Or, forgive me, is it something you can leave to someone who’s a bit less brilliant than you?"

-“...It’s exciting.
-It’s *fun!* Get plenty of exercise for doing it, see? *Big* forearms!”
+"...It’s exciting.
+It’s *fun!* Get plenty of exercise for doing it, see? *Big* forearms!"
 He showed them off for a moment, admiring his own strength...but actually.

 Actually.
 There was a clever knowing hidden in there.
-“But it’s not *thinking* anymore, like I want to do.
+"But it’s not *thinking* anymore, like I want to do.
 It’s still fun but...all the same *kind* of thinking, now.
-Does that make sense?”
+Does that make sense?"

-“Mhmm.”
+"Mhmm."
 Professor nodded, and took a sip of his tea.
 Vemik had already guzzled all of his and wanted more.
-“It’s a *hobby* for you now.
-Your apprentice doing well?”
+"It’s a *hobby* for you now.
+Your apprentice doing well?"

-“Very!”
+"Very!"
 Vemik beamed proudly.
-“I think he gets it now!”
+"I think he gets it now!"

-“So, has he done his masterwork, yet?”
+"So, has he done his masterwork, yet?"

-“Yes! *Very* good blade he made a hand of days ago.
-I show you!”
+"Yes! *Very* good blade he made a hand of days ago.
+I show you!"

 Vemik sprang up from his position and...well, the People could move *very* quick when they wanted, and were used to bounding across the village in a hand or two of great leaps if they were excited enough.
 Vemik Given-Man was *so much more* now.
 One, two, three great big bounces with all his strength, and he was all the way from the teaching-place near the landing-pad to Yetu’s spot at the far end of the village, asking to borrow his finest blade.
 Another three and he was right back!
 Professor had only just refilled Vemik’s tea.

-“See!”
+"See!"
 He huffed big and shook his head, getting air into his lungs.
-“Very pretty!!”
+"Very pretty!!"

 Professor took the offered blade and examined it carefully.
 It was a *very* nice knife, as good as any Vemik or Yan had ever made.
 Maybe better!
 It felt *right* in the hand, had a handle made of two different woods, twisted around each other like Yan had figured out long ago, and had a drop-point like Vemik had mastered recently himself.

-“I am no expert, but I can appreciate a well-made thing when I see it.
+"I am no expert, but I can appreciate a well-made thing when I see it.
 I’d say you’ve done your duty and kindled steel in the next generation.
-Don’t you think?”
+Don’t you think?"
 He handed the knife back.
-“So the thing to look for, I think, is what *you* can still give that nobody else can.
-What can the Given-Man formerly known as Sky-Thinker be that *only* he can be?”
+"So the thing to look for, I think, is what *you* can still give that nobody else can.
+What can the Given-Man formerly known as Sky-Thinker be that *only* he can be?"

-“Hmm.”
+"Hmm."
 Vemik twitched his tail.
 There was thinking to do there…

 But he didn’t have the time.
 He needed to visit Ferd Given-Man’s tribe, since he was back now and they hadn’t yet formally met.
 That would be a *challenging* meeting, since Ferd was bigger and stronger, and wilier, too.
 Vemik would need to work *hard* to keep his honor.

 And it was a long swing away, too.
 He had to get going.
-“Good ideas.
-Oh!”
+"Good ideas.
+Oh!"
 He almost forgot.
-“I have reason I come here!
+"I have reason I come here!
 Village will need to move soon, werne is looking for better eating.
-What about the forge, the *array* and things?”
+What about the forge, the *array* and things?"

 Professor seemed unbothered.
-“Leave it.
+"Leave it.
 We’ll make it into your first small city, for things that can’t move so easy.
 You Given-Men figure it out between yourselves, and maybe we could use it as a trading port.
-I’m not too worried.”
+I’m not too worried."

 Vemik liked that: a simple idea.
 And no extra work!
 A *very* Human answer, that; they were very, very good at finding work that didn’t need doing.
 Vemik thought that weak at first, but he’d survived a desert on Earth, explored a grassland not too different from the one the Humans thought they came from.
 Working *smarter* was the only way to survive, there.
 They were tough, and could be very strong…but mostly they were small, because their gods gave them less, smaller, trickier food when they were a young people.
 It made them smart, *fast.*